 Students register for courses with the understanding that they will remain enrolled for the entire course unless they voluntarily withdraw or are administratively withdrawn from the College.

-- 75 percent refund for official withdrawal up to and including the Friday prior to the third class meeting.
+- 75 percent refund for official withdrawal up to and including the Friday prior to the second class meeting.

-- 50 percent refund for official withdrawal up to and including the Friday prior to the fourth class meeting.
+- 50 percent refund for official withdrawal up to and including the Friday prior to the third class meeting.

-- 25 percent refund for official withdrawal up to and including the Friday prior to the fifth class meeting.
+- 25 percent refund for official withdrawal up to and including the Friday prior to the fourth class meeting.

-- No refund for official withdrawl after the fifth class meeting.
+- No refund for official withdrawal after the fourth class meeting.

 Please consult the Professional Studies Program calendar for further information.